-Everyone knows what Linzers are and how do they taste, right?
+Everyone knows what Linzers are and how they taste, right?

 Or maybe it’s not like that?

-When I walk in some of the Croatian supermarkets it freaks me out when I see what they’re trying to sell under the name of “Linzers”.
+When I walk into some of the Croatian supermarkets it freaks me out when I see what they’re trying to sell under the name of “Linzers”.

 So, let’s be nerds and define what Linzer cookies actually are.
-Traditionally, Linzer cookies are a sandwiched type of cookies that consist of crust made of white flour, nuts, butter, lemon zest, some cinnamon and egg yolks.
-Linzer cookies should by no mean contain margarine instead of butter, the addition of nut flour is a must and what makes them especially rich and tender are egg yolks instead of whole eggs.
+Traditionally, Linzer cookies are a sandwiched type of cookies that consist of a crust made of white flour, nuts, butter, lemon zest, some cinnamon, and egg yolks.
+Linzer cookies should by no means contain margarine instead of butter, the addition of nut flour is a must and what makes them especially rich and tender are egg yolks instead of whole eggs.

 They are usually sandwiched together with some sour jam, such as currant or raspberry jam, but I like them with apricot jam as well.
 I took a little risk here and used cherry jam which is a good solution if you have sweet tooth.